Wedding Day Timeline: Everything You Need to Know

 Time: 10 minutes

-About one hour before the conclusion of the reception, the catering staff should start preparing tables for dessert and coffee.
-Since the wedding cake cutting generally signals to guests that it's okay to leave soon thereafter, don't schedule it too early or things could start wrapping up before you're ready.
-This is also a good time for the couple to say a few words and thank guests for coming, if they have not already done so.
+About one hour before the reception ends, the catering staff should start preparing tables for dessert and coffee.
+Cake cutting generally signals to guests that it's okay for them to leave soon thereafter, so don't schedule it too early or else things could start wrapping up before you're ready.
+This is also a good time to say a few words and thank guests for coming, if you haven’t already done so.

 LAST SONG